ivanakhoo/BerryBubble/README.md

 - Get main dashboards to show rows of users
 - Make a report user button for each card that sends notification to admin-only center
 - Light and dark mode switch
+- Expand search bar to work with gradyear

 ### Verification:
 - Make email code that sends verification for creating an account